deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "They're coming up the left!"

-"They're fucking suicidal…Baseball, Rebar, get up on the right there!"
+"They're fucking suicidal…BASEBALL, REBAR, get up on the right there!"

 The deck plating dented under their weight as the pinned three dashed from where they'd been hiding and made it into cover beside him.
 "Good